 Our body’s tissues naturally want to be open, relaxed, and balanced.
 We all know this feeling, we all know what it’s like to go for treatment with the feeling of, “Oh, I wish they would just work THIS way.”
 We all know what “the right depth” feels like for us.
 For the MIPA practitioner, working at exactly the right depth in just the right way is of paramount importance.
 The work proceeds with a gentle and steady rhythm, area by area, session by session, unwinding and releasing soft tissue compensations and rigidity, and gradually uncovering a body that is stronger and more at ease with itself and the field of gravity.

-Craig graduated in 1995 from the Guild for Structural Integration, where he studied with two of Dr. Rolf’s principle students.
+Craig graduated in 1995 from the Guild for Structural Integration, where he studied with two of Dr. Rolf’s principal students.
 Craig has extensive training and practice in yoga, tai chi, and qi gong, and has studied various movement modalities including Authentic Movement, Continuum, and Rolf Movement training with Dorthee Nolte.

 Since 1982 Craig has been a student of Buddhist mediation, and practices meditation on a daily basis.
-He is certified as a meditation instructor and teacher in the Shambhala Buddhist tradition, and has taught meditation and Buddhism in various settings in Canada, the U.S., and Brazil.
+He is certified as a meditation instructor and teacher in the Shambhala Buddhist tradition, and has taught meditation and Buddhism in various settings in Canada, the U.S., Spain, and Brazil.
 Craig studied Kyodo (Zen archery) for 12 years under Kanjuro Shibata Sensi, the 20th generation bow-maker to the Emperor of Japan.
 Since 1995 Craig has served as a personal bodyworker to numerous Tibetan Lamas in North America, India and Nepal.

 In 2009 Craig began teaching workshops for manual therapists in Canada and Europe.
 He developed MIPAWORK to synthesize his experience, and give back some of the learning he has received over the past thirty years.
 Craig travels extensively teaching MIPAWORK workshops, and also maintains private practices in Halifax and Toronto.